openappsec/openappsec/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "Bug Report"
-description: "Report a bug with open-appsec"
+about: "Report a bug with open-appsec"
 labels: [bug]
 ---